 - Edamame beans for garnish

-2. In a big saucepan, fry onions, garlic and ginger in coconut oil for 2-3 minutes until softened.
+- In a big saucepan, fry onions, garlic and ginger in coconut oil for 2-3 minutes until softened.
 Add red Thair curry paste and fry for a further 2 minutes.
-Mix in coconut milk, vegetable stock, salt & pepper and lemon grass sticks and simmer on medium heat to allow the flavours to mingle.
+Mix in coconut milk, vegetable stock, salt & pepper and lemon grass sticks and simmer on medium heat whilst you're cooking the noodles to allow the flavours to mingle.